BONDING WITH YOUR BABY INSIDE AND OUT!

 It’s not always easy to find the time and space to connect with your baby in pregnancy, and before you know it, it flies by and here you are in your 3rd trimester wondering where time went!
 This is definitely what happened to me 2nd time round… I actually found myself forgetting I was pregnant sometimes (only to be reminded by the sharp kicks when falling asleep at night)!
-This time round I’m intentionally setting time aside every night to connect with my baby after the busyness of the day, to take in the little moves and kicks, and the miracle of life womb side.
+Third time round I intentionally set time aside every night to connect with my baby after the busyness of the day, to take in the little moves and kicks, and the miracle of life womb side.

 Some personal favourites below (which also tick the self-care box!):

 Listening to a sleep relaxation (e.g. Calm or Headspace), hypnobirthing relaxation tracks or a chilled out playlist on loudspeaker before bed